Document Control

 Create a folder (if needed)

-If you want to organize your file into a specific folder, click "New folder" and give it a name.
+If you want to organise your file into a specific folder, click "New folder" and give it a name.
 You can also navigate into an existing folder first.

 Step 3